MetaDocencia/NASA_TOPS-OS101-2026/Module_5/Lesson_1/M5_L1_readme.md

 **1665**

 <img src="../images/media/image4.jpeg" style="width:350px;height:auto;" />
+Image credit:  "Philoshoical Transactions of the Royal Society" by the Royal Society is licensed under CC-BY-NC 4.0.

-This publication dates back to 1665 when the first scientific journal Philosophical Transactions was established to publish letters about scientific observations and experimentations.
+This publication dates back to 1665 when the first scientific journal *Philosophical Transactions* was established to publish letters about scientific observations and experimentations.

 **1940s**

 <img src="../images/media/image5.png" style="width:350px;height:auto;" />
+Image credit: NASA

 Later in the 1940s, publishing became commercialized and took over as the mechanism for releasing journals, conference proceedings, and books.
 This new business model normalized publication paywalls.

 **21st century**

 <img src="../images/media/image6.png" style="width:350px;height:auto;" />
+Image credit: NASA

 Only by the 21st century did the scientific community expand the meaning of open results.
 The evolution of this definition was driven by technological advances, such as the internet, and advances in modes to share information.
-The open access movement was established by the [Budapest Open Access Initiative](https://www.budapestopenaccessinitiative.org/) in 2002 and the [Berlin Declaration on Open Access](https://openaccess.mpg.de/Berlin-Declaration) in 2003, both of which formalized the idea that, with regards to new knowledge, there should be "free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles" (Budapest Open Access Initiative).
+The open access movement was established by the [Budapest Open Access Initiative](https://www.budapestopenaccessinitiative.org/) in 2002 and the [Berlin Declaration on Open Access](https://openaccess.mpg.de/Berlin-Declaration) in 2003, both of which formalized the idea that, with regards to new knowledge, there should be "free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles" (Budapest Open Access Initiative, 2025).

 ### But Results Have Always Been Far More Than Just the Publication

 You might be familiar with the research life cycle, but may not have considered what results could be shared openly throughout its process.
-This lesson adopts a definition of the research life cycle based on [The Turing Way](https://the-turing-way.netlify.app/index.html) and breaks it down into nine phases based, pictured in the figure below.
+This lesson adopts a definition of the research life cycle based on work by Opensciency and The Turing Way and breaks it down into nine phases, pictured in the figure below.
+(OpenSciency Contributors, 2023; The Turing Way, 2024)

+<img src="../images/media/image7.jpeg" style="width:100%;height:auto;" />
+Image credit: NASA
+Open Science Workflow Products Source: Opensciency.

 Although the phases are presented in a linear fashion, we acknowledge that the research lifecycle is rarely ever linear!
 Products are created throughout the scientific process that are needed to enable others to reproduce the findings.
-The products of research include data, code, analysis pipelines, papers, and more!
+The products of research include journal articles, data, and code, as well as presentations, conference proceedings, reports, white papers, algorithms, models and simulations, outreach materials, tutorials, and many other products.

-Following [Garcia-Silva et al. 2019](https://www.sciencedirect.com/science/article/abs/pii/S0167739X18314638), we define a Research object (RO) as a method for the identification, aggregation and exchange of scholarly information on the Web.
-Research objects can be composed of both research data and digital research objects that are defined as follows by the Organization for Economic Co-Operation and Development ([OECD Legal Instruments](https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0347)).

-<img src="../images/media/image7.jpeg" style="width:100%;height:auto;" />

 The term 'Open Results' comprehensively includes all these research products and more.

 Open results can include both data and code.
 Since data and code were covered in previous modules, in this lesson, we focus on sharing science outcomes as open results.
 Examples of open results can include: